kubewarden/docs/src/writing-policies/spec/06-signature-verifier-policies.md

 that enforces Sigstore signatures for all containers, built on Rust and with the Rust SDK.
 The policy ensures that the containers are signed, and optionally, mutates the requests substituting the container tag for the exact checksum of the image matching the verified signature.
-It has also quality of life additions on the UX, see its docs for specifics.
+Check its docs for specifics.

 This policy may cover all your needs, but in case you would prefer a different UX, of course you can build on top of it or any of the other SDKs.